“Understand Onion Growth Stages: Tips for Better Harvests”

 How are bulb formation and maturation in onion growth?

 The formation and maturation of the bulb occur when the onion plant has sufficiently developed its green top.
-The plant begins channeling energy into developing a bulb, which grows and matures until it’s ready to harvest.
+The plant begins channelling energy into developing a bulb, which grows and matures until it’s ready to harvest.

 When is the ideal time to harvest mature onions?